 Mentor.
 Network.
 Lead.

 WiHN was founded by a team of future wahine health professionals who study across health disciplines spanning medicine, health sciences, nursing, optometry and pharmacy at the University of Auckland.
-Launched in October 2017, our nonprofit has been stitched together by sweat, tears, a common passion for supporting all women in the health sector to achieve their individual versions of personal and professional fulfilment, and relentless friendship.
+Launched in October 2017, our nonprofit has been stitched together by common passion for supporting all women in the health sector to achieve their individual versions of personal and professional fulfilment.

 WiHN's vision statement is simple: mentor, network, lead.